neoforged/.github/primers/26.1/index.md

         - `requiresFileFixing` - Whether the level requires file fixing.
         - `$BackupStatus#FILE_FIXING_REQUIRED` - Whether file fixing is require to play this level on this version.

-### Specific Logic Changes

-- Picture-In-Picture submission calls are now taking in `0xF000F0` instead of `0x000000` for the light coordinates.
-- `net.minecraft.client.multiplayer.RegistryDataCollector#collectGameRegistries` `boolean` parameter now handles only updating components from synchronized registries along with tags.
-- `net.minecraft.client.renderer.RenderPipelines#VIGNETTE` now blends the alpha with a source of zero and a destination of one.
-- `net.minecraft.server.packs.PathPackResources#getResource`, `listPath`, `listResources` resolves the path using the identifier's namespace first.
-- `net.minecraft.world.entity.EntitySelector#CAN_BE_PICKED` can now find entities in spectator mode, assuming `Entity#isPickable` is true.
-- `net.minecraft.world.entity.ai.sensing.NearestVisibleLivingEntitySensor#requires` is no longer implemented by default.
-- `net.minecraft.world.level.levelgen.WorldOptions#generate_features` field in JSON has been renamed to `generate_structures` to match its java field name.
-- `net.minecraft.world.level.timers`
-    - `FunctionCallback`, `FunctionTagCallback` now use `id` instead of `Name` when serializing
-    - `TimerCallbacks` now uses `type` instead of `Type` when serializing

 ### Chat Permissions

 The chat system now has an associated set of permissions indicating what messages the player can send or receive. `Permissions#CHAT_SEND_MESSAGES` and `CHAT_SEND_COMMANDS` determine if the player can send messages or commands, respectively.
 Likewise, `CHAT_RECEIVE_PLAYER_MESSAGES` and `CHAT_RECEIVE_SYSTEM_MESSAGES` if the player can receive messages from other players or the system, respectively.
 Note that all of these permissions are only handled clientside and are not validated serverside.